-Check with local charities to see if they’re holding fundraisers you can help out with, like a kids haunted house or a food drive.
+Check with local charities to see if they’re holding fundraisers you can help out with, like a kid’s haunted house or a food drive.
 Christmas isn’t the only time to volunteer – in fact, organizations often need more help during times like Halloween, when most people don’t think to donate or lend a helping hand.
-A couple hours of your time could really make a difference, and you’ll feel that you spent your Halloween doing something worthwhile.
+A couple of hours of your time could really make a difference, and you’ll feel that you spent your Halloween doing something worthwhile.

 Also, many local charities and food banks hold “trick or eat” campaigns, where helpful volunteers (usually older teens or young adults) dress up and go door to door collecting perishable food items for the needy on Halloween night.
 (Do some googling to see if an org. near you does this!)
-Not only can you help out those in need, you’re almost guaranteed to get a haul of Halloween candy — win/win!
+Not only can you help out those in need, but you’re also almost guaranteed to get a haul of Halloween candy — win/win!